 Application Area Industrial and Substation

-High capacity and secure industrial communication, enable greater efficiency.
-From single-sensor connection to high-quality plant and data transfer and transmission productions – comprehensive industrial communications solutions enable effective integration of all business areas into a coherent system.
+High capacity and secure industrial communication, enable greater efficiency for many different industries.
+From single-sensor connection to high-quality data transfer and transmission productions – comprehensive industrial communications solutions enable effective integration of all business areas into a coherent system.

 Substation Automation Intelligent electronic devices (IEDs) being implemented in substations today contain valuable information, both operational and non-operational, needed by many user groups within a utility.
 An IED is any device that incorporates one or more processors with the capability to receive or send data/control from or to an external source (e.g., electronic multifunction meters, digital relays, controllers).
 Fibersystem Fiber Optical communication is used in order to accommodate the necessary galvanic seperation, security and distance of between IEDs and substations.